Area-53-Robotics/53D-Notebook-Over-Under-2023-2024/entries/catapult-2/build-2.typ

       - Changed the axle that held the rubber bands
         - We want to make it as low as possible to ensure proper tension
         - We must be careful of wear, otherwise the catapult could break at a crucial time, such as in the middle of a competition match
-    ],
+        - Attached a rotation sensor to the bottom axle with a sprocket ],
   ),
 )